KaMaToZzz/nginx/README.md

 # nginx
-Nginx + php-fpm in Docker
+Nginx + php-fpm in Docker for testing